WoNoMute/wonomute.github.io/_posts/2019-06-22-Pamela-Z-Award-for-Innovation-NIME-2019.md

 For this reason, we would like to recognize Margaret Schedel's work for the co-authored paper "Women's Labor: Creating NIMEs from Domestic Tools" which brings the labour of women into the spotlight through an innovative musical instrument. (...)
 In addition, Margaret Schedel is a prolific cellist, a researcher, an instrument designer, a performer, a teacher, a technologist. (...)
 The award includes a copy of the next album compilation by the keynote speaker Ana Maria Romano Gomez named Mujeres que suenan y truenan."*

 {% include image.html
-max-width="100%" file="/assets/blog/margaret-schedel-pamela-z-award.jpg" alt="Isabel Nogueira giving the Pamela Z Award for Innovation to Margaret Schedel (collected by Sofia Yuditskaya).
-Photo by Carolina Brum Medeiros." caption="Isabel Nogueira giving the Pamela Z Award for Innovation to Margaret Schedel (collected by Sofia Yuditskaya).
+max-width="100%" file="/assets/blog/margaret-schedel-pamela-z-award.jpg" alt="Isabel Nogueira giving the Pamela Z Award for Innovation to Margaret Schedel (collected by Sonya Yuditskaya).
+Photo by Carolina Brum Medeiros." caption="Isabel Nogueira giving the Pamela Z Award for Innovation to Margaret Schedel (collected by Sonya Yuditskaya).
 Photo by Carolina Brum Medeiros." %}

-We realized that Margaret Schedel had left the conference, but fortunately Sofia Yuditskaya was able to collect the award on her behalf!
+We realized that Margaret Schedel had left the conference, but fortunately Sonya Yuditskaya was able to collect the award on her behalf!

 <figure style="float:left;margin-right:15px;max-width:40%">
    <img src="/assets/blog/Ximena-Alarcon.jpg"